bibendi/dip/README.md

 ### dip compose

-Run docker-compose commands that are configured according to the application's dip.yml:
+Run Docker Compose commands that are configured according to the application's dip.yml:

 ```sh
 dip compose COMMAND [OPTIONS]